BlackSyforce/kubicon/README.md

 Run in development mode: "grunt dev:serve"
 <br>
-Run build process: "grunt build"
+Run build process: "grunt build" (this will create the dist folder)

 Note: